Lionsberg/lionsberg-wiki/Lionsberg System Design/Lionsberg Core Documents/Provisional Trust Manifesto.md

 Whereas the [[Meta Project]] refers to the Absolute / highest level of abstraction, [[Lionsberg]] is being co-created to Instantiate / Embody the [[Meta Idea]] here in our place and time on earth.

 ## Source Idea
-[[Jordan Nicholas Sukut]] is the primary steward of the Source Idea.
+[[Jordan Nicholas Sukut]] is the primary steward of the Source Idea, in concert with dozens of co-creators.

 ## Genesis of the Source Idea
 Jordan has been consistently advancing towards this idea since a very young age.
 Because it points to the [[One Thing]] that all the Golden Threads laid through history originate from and lead back to, it has not changed.